 Prevention is based upon avoidance of pastures grazed by lambs during the previous grazing season because adult sheep are highly resistant to infection and only lambs produce significant numbers of eggs.

 Anthelmintic prophylaxis timing is guided upon environmental temperatures and disease forecasts (follows NADIS monthly parasite forecasts and the SCOPS website).
 Typically, for lambs born from mid-March onwards in "normal risk" years anthelmintic treatments are given three weeks apart during May.
 In "high risk" years, three anthelmintic treatments are given extending the drenching period into June.

 This section deals in general terms with parasite control in the UK.
 This is a rapidly changing area of veterinary medicine, especially following the introduction of monepantel (4-AD) and derquantel/abamectin combination (5-SI).
-These products are only available from a veterinary practice and consultation with your veterinary surgeon is recommended.
+These products are now both licensed as POM-VPS and available from SQP's at animal health distributers.